Configure the format of the local working copy

 Switching to another Subversion format is always associated with a specific working copy (directory) under the Subversion control.
 In other words, one cannot upgrade to a newer Subversion format at the IDE level, but only to a directory under Subversion control.

 To change the format of the local working copy, do the following:

-- Switch to the Subversion Working Copies Information tab.
+- In the Subversion tool window Alt+9, switch to the Subversion Working Copies Information tab.

 This tab is only available, when the current project sources are entirely or partially under Subversion control.

 - Scroll to the information on the required directory and click the Change link.